vanakenm/workshop-mvp/PITCHME.md

 * Your developer is talking in technical terms (setting up a database, validating something, etc)
 * You are not seeing a working version of your software on a regular basis

+> Real horror story: an entrepreneur in Brussels paid more than 30K to have an app delivered, and had still nothing in his hands 6 months after having started...

 ---

 ## We're talking about an MVP